Plastic Part Design for Injection Molding

 - Add Draft to parts that currently have no Draft.

-- Tips tricks and techniques for starting and completing plastic parts using Pro/Engineer.
+- Tips tricks and techniques for starting and completing plastic parts using Solidworks or Creo.

-- Learn to use parameters to drive geometry relative to nominal wall thickness.
+- Learn to use global variables or parameters to drive geometry relative to nominal wall thickness to eliminate common mistakes.

 - B-Side geometry creation techniques including PEM inserts, bosses, and ribs.